MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

 ---
 title: Get started with Python packages in Azure Artifacts
-description: Learn how to set up your project to manage your Python packages in Azure Artifacts. ms.service: azure-devops-artifacts ms.topic: quickstart ms.date: 12/03/2024
+description: Learn how to set up your project and manage your Python packages in Azure Artifacts. ms.service: azure-devops-artifacts ms.topic: quickstart ms.date: 12/03/2024